PazAT/Support-Deck-Builder/README.txt

 This program's primary purpose is to brute force solve for 2-6 skill support deck combinations given sets of character affiliations.
 It solves by assuming each avaliable card is at the highest possible build - emax or awakened.
-If combinations are located, they are printed to a ".txt" document located in the "Output" folder.
+If combinations are located, they are printed to a ".txt" document located in the "Output" directory.
 If no combinations are located, the output file(s) is notated as such and a printout appears on screen notifying the user that no combinations could be located.
 In addition, this program contains a statistics feature for analyzing various information about the characters and unique profiles.